Wisconsin's 43rd Assembly district

-The 43rd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southern Wisconsin, the district comprises central Rock County, and much of southeast Dane County.
-It includes the cities of Edgerton and Stoughton, as well as the villages of Brooklyn, Footville, and Oregon.
-It also contains Blackhawk Technical College and Lake Kegonsa State Park.
-The district is represented by Democrat Jenna Jacobson, since January 2023.
+The 43rd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southern Wisconsin, the district comprises northeast Rock County and parts of northwest Walworth County and southern Jefferson County.
+It includes the cities of Whitewater, Edgerton, and Milton, and part of the city of Janesville.
+The district also contains the University of Wisconsin–Whitewater campus.
+The district is represented by Democrat Brienne Brown, since January 2025.

 The 43rd Assembly district is located within Wisconsin's 15th Senate district, along with the 44th and 45th Assembly districts.